theo-chengkai-wang/lys_language/README.md

 - `ssv`: single-step interpreter with reduction step count and in verbose mode (so with a dump of the reduction steps)

 ## License
-This project is dual-licensed under both the MIT License and the Apache License (Version 2.0).
-See [LICENSE-APACHE](./LICENSE-APACHE) and [LICENSE-MIT](./LICENSE-MIT) for details.
+This project is licensed under the MIT License.
+See [LICENSE](./LICENSE) for details.